 Spinal cord (cauda equina) with nerve roots [detail], 6.5 x 8.5 in., charcoal on Twinrocker Rotunda, 2011

-Drawing connects me to that ongoing work of balancing – to the consciousness, and even the creativity, of the body itself.
-I work to evoke the textures of real flesh and bone: a sensual take on anatomy, a reclaiming of the inner landscape.
+Drawing connects me to the ongoing work of balancing – to the consciousness, and even the creativity, of the body itself.
+I ground my work in the real, drawing from the skeleton and cadaver dissections in the anatomy lab.
+But this is not medical illustration.
+My goal is to evoke the texture of real flesh and bone: a sensual take on anatomy, a reclaiming of the inner landscape.

 More about Drawing anatomy